 Delicata Squash Gruyère Gratin

 Delicata Squash Gruyère Gratin… three of my favorite things.
 This gratin is an indulgence.
-The sweet, creamy delicata squash melts into the creamy, nutty backdrop of Gruyère cheese punctuated by hints of crispy sage.
+The sweet, creamy delicata squash melts into the creamy, nutty backdrop of Gruyère cheese punctuated by hints of fresh thyme.
 A delicious, satisfying, comforting side dish that would be a perfect addition to the Thanksgiving table.
 The best part?
 This gratin is low carb and keto-friendly and provides a significant amount of Vitamin A per serving, which is an immune-boosting nutrient.
 Okay, four of my favorite things!

 The star of this recipe is the delicata squash.
 It is my favorite of the winter squashes and is one of the winter squashes with the lowest carb count.
 Thank goodness.